 In Australia, you can spend up to 1000 AUD and not incur any duty on your order.
 GST is 10% and due on any order above 1000 AUD.
 You are responsible for duties and taxes that are collected upon delivery.

-If you are now collecting GST on orders under A$1,000 AUD, we do not recommend managing a two-tiered system where you collect on orders under A$1,000 and let your customer pay when over A$1,000.
-Here is an example of a complication with a two-tiered system
+If you are now collecting GST on orders under A$1,000 AUD, we do not recommend managing a two-tiered system in which you collect on orders under A$1,000 and let your customer pay when over A$1,000.

-In this example, the product value on the order was $740 USD, just below A$1,000.
-If the commercial invoice is listed at $740 USD and the currency rates change from the time you took the order to the time the shipment cleared customs, it may now be valued above A$1,000.
+The product value on an order was $740 USD, just below A$1,000.
+If the commercial invoice is listed at $740 USD (and the currency rates change from the time you took the order to the time the shipment cleared customs), it may now be valued above A$1,000.
 In this scenario, you would have collected 10% GST at time of checkout and the customer would have to pay 10% GST again when the shipment clears customs.

-Remember, when an order exceeds A$1,000 Australia will collect GST at time of customs clearance.
-If you collected GST at time of checkout, and you do not indicate when you process your customs documents that you already collected GST, the customer will be double taxed, by you and by customs.
+Remember, when an order exceeds A$1,000, Australia will collect GST at time of customs clearance.
+If you collect GST at time of checkout (and you do not indicate that you already collected GST upon processing your customs documentation), the customer will be double taxed - by you and by customs.

 There are two ways to avoid double taxation.

-DDP, also known as billing the duties and taxes to the shipper will ensure the GST and duty are billed back to you by the carrier.
+DDP, also known as billing the duties and taxes to the shipper, will ensure GST and duty are billed back to you by the carrier.
 You must be sure to send the shipment via a carrier and service level that supports DDP.

-If the order is sent DDP and the customs documentation does not reflect you collected GST at the time of the order, you will be billed by the carrier for the GST and duty.
-This means you would not remit GST back to the ATO on orders over A$1,000 because you paid it via the carrier.
+If the order is sent DDP (and the customs documentation does not reflect you collected GST at the time of the order), you will be billed by the carrier for GST and duty.
+This means you would not remit GST back to the ATO on orders over A$1,000, because you paid it via the carrier.

-- Indicate on customs declarations you collected GST
+2. Indicate on customs declarations you collected GST.

-To pay GST on all orders both under and over A$1,000 you can insert your GST registration number on the customs declaration statement and provide a receipt that you already charged GST on the order.
-However, this will only ensure the GST is not charged to the importer, it does not mean the importer doesn’t get billed anything.
-If you only put your GST registration number and do not send the shipment DDP the importer would be charged duty but not GST.
+To pay GST on all orders both under and over A$1,000, you can insert your GST registration number on the customs declaration statement and provide a receipt that you already charged GST on the order.
+However, this will only ensure the GST is not charged to the importer; it does not mean the importer will not get billed anything.
+If you only put your GST registration number, and do not send the shipment DDP, the importer would be charged duty but not GST.

-Zonos recommends sending your shipment DDP and indicating in the customs declarations (on shipments to Australia) to reflect your GST number and providing proof of GST collection with the order confirmation to the customer.
+Zonos recommends sending your shipment DDP and including your GST number, proof of GST colelction, and order confirmation to the customer within the customs declarations (on shipments to Australia).
 This ensures your customer is never charged at the border for GST or duty.
 It will also simplify the quarterly GST payments to the ATO by paying GST on all orders, not just those under A$1,000.

 When and how do I register?

-Once you determine you need to register, you need to get your AUSid before July 1st, 2018 on the ATO website
+If you need to register, you can get your AUSid on the ATO website.

 What if I don’t sell over A$75,000 in a 12-month period?

 For many small businesses, you will not need to register for GST.
 If you are not registered, Zonos Hello will inform Australian shoppers they will not have to pay GST at time of order or at time of delivery if their cart total is under A$1,000.
-When the Australian shopper arrives at checkout either with Zonos Checkout or if your checkout is utilizing the Zonos API the shopper will not be required to pay 10% GST on the order.
+When the Australian shopper arrives at checkout with Zonos Checkout or if your checkout is using the Zonos API, the shopper will not be required to pay 10% GST on the order.